Partial permutohedra: Introduction

 Partial permutohedra have connections to several other previously-studied polytopes, including the following.
 In Section~\ref{sec:gp}, we show that~$\cP(m,n)$ with any~$m$ and~$n$ is, after being lifted from~$\RR^m$ to~$\RR^{m+1}$, a case of a generalized permutohedron of~\cite{postnikov}.
 In Corollary~\ref{cor-anti-block}, we show that partial permutohedra are anti-blocking versions of certain permutohedra: specifically, $\cP(m,n)$ is an anti-blocking version of $\Pi(0,\ldots,0,1,2,\dots,n)$ (with $m-n$ zeros) for $n\le m-2$, or $\Pi(n-m+1,n-m+2,\dots,n)$ for $n\ge m-1$.
-In Remark~\ref{rem-stell}, we note that $\cP(m,n)$ with any $n\ge m$ is combinatorially equivalent to the $m$-stellohedron which has, for example, been studied in ~\cite[Section 10.4]{PRW}, and has been used recently in connection with matroid theory~\cite{stellahedron}.
+Additionally, $\cP(m,n)$ with any $n\ge m$ is combinatorially equivalent to the $m$-stellohedron (see Remark~\ref{rem-stell}), where the connection to the $m$-stellohedron for $m=n$ was noted in~\cite{HS}.
+This polytope was originally defined in ~\cite[Section 10.4]{PRW}, and has been used recently in connection with matroid theory~\cite{stellahedron}.
 In Remarks~\ref{rem-winpolytope} and~\ref{rem-parkingfunctionpolytope}, we note that~$\cP(m,m-1)$ with any $m\ge2$ is the polytope of win vectors of the complete graph~$K_m$~\cite{bartels1997polytope}, and (after translation by $(1,\ldots,1)$) the polytope of parking functions of length~$m$~\cite{AW,AMM_solution,AMM_problem}.
 Furthermore, as noted in Remark~\ref{rem-parkingfunctionpolytopegen}, it has recently been shown in~\cite{HanadaLentferVindasMelendez} that~$\cP(m,n)$ with any $n\ge m-1$ is (again after translation by $(1,\ldots,1)$) the polytope of certain generalized parking functions of length~$m$.

 In Section~\ref{section:prelim}, we provide relevant background information on polytopes, and review the results of Heuer and Striker~\cite{HS} on partial permutohedra.

 In Section~\ref{sec-faces}, we expand on the work of Heuer and Striker~\cite{HS} by obtaining, in Theorem~\ref{thm-faces-chains}, a bijection between the nonempty faces of~$\cP(m,n)$ and certain chains of subsets of $\{1,\dots,m\}$, for any~$m$ and~$n$, thus proving Conjecture~5.25 of~\cite{HS}.
 An alternative proof of the conjecture was recently obtained independently by Black and Sanyal~\cite[Theorem~7.5]{black2022flag}.
 We then use this characterization of the faces of~$\cP(m,n)$ to obtain, in Theorem~\ref{thm-h-vector-bijective}, a closed expression for the $h$-polynomial of~$\cP(m,n)$ with any $m$ and $n$ in terms of Eulerian polynomials.